rails/sass-rails/README.md

 ## Installing

-Since rails 3.1, new rails projects will be already configured to use Sass.
-If you are upgrading to rails 3.1 you will need to add the following to your Gemfile:
+Since Rails 3.1, new Rails projects will be already configured to use Sass.
+If you are upgrading to Rails 3.1 you will need to add the following to your Gemfile:

     gem 'sass-rails'

 ## Configuration

-To configure Sass via rails set use `config.sass` in your application and/or environment files to set configuration properties that will be passed to Sass.
+To configure Sass via Rails set use `config.sass` in your application and/or environment files to set configuration properties that will be passed to Sass.